tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This shield also acts as a +1 throwing weapon that returns to you after the attack (champion: +2; epic: +3).

 **Quirk:** Eager to discuss your opinions.

 ---

+#### Displayed Convictions

+1/Battle

+When an attack targets an ally, the attack instead targets you if you were not already a target of the attack but could be (for example, if a wight attacks an ally with its sword melee attack and you aren’t engaged with the wight, you can’t use this power to become the target).

+**Quirk:** Preachy.

+---